Vietnam Mountains: Complete Guide to Trekking, Destinations & Peaks 2026

 For Ha Giang, I took the direct bus from Hanoi which was about six hours of increasingly spectacular scenery.

-my pro tip: sit on the right side for better views.
+mini tip: sit on the right side for better views.
 Also bring snacks because the rest stops are... interesting.
 I'm talking mystery meat on sticks and coffee strong enough to wake up the dead.
 Actually, the coffee's pretty good once you get used to it, basically being syrup.
 I loved it!

 Ricefields of Sapa in Northern Vietnam During Early Morning